frtu/agents-os/_docs_/development_env.md

 ## Guide for `text-generation-webui`

+### Select the most suitable model

+Check [HuggingFace leaderboard](https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard) to balance between :

+* Purpose you want to achieve (Coding, Generate a story, ..)
+* Number of RAM on your machine

 ### First setup and test

 Setup [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) by running auto installer `start_xx` on your machine (ex: `. start_macos.sh` on MacOS).